ConnectedSolutions: How a New Program Improves the Economics and Social Benefits of Solar+Storage in Massachusetts and Beyond

 – Seth Mullendore, Clean Energy Group (moderator)

-This webinar is presented by Clean Energy Group’s Resilient Power Project.
+This webinar was presented by Clean Energy Group’s Resilient Power Project.